SDFIdk/vanda_hydrometry_data/README.md

 ## TODO

-This section lists the further work that is or could be planned for the project.
+This section lists the improvements and further work that is or could be planned for the project.

-* Implement reading from all relevant (providing the relevant examinationType) stations (ex. by using: --stationId=all)
-* Implement reading from several station given as csv (ex.: --stationId=10000002,10000003)
-* More junit tests
+- More JUnit tests
+    - VandaHydrometryDataRunner
+    - VandahDmpApiService
+    - CommandService
+    - StationsCommand - getData, saveData
+    - WaterLevelCommand
+    - WaterFlowsCommand - getData, saveData
+    - VandaHUtility